 - Log on to the ECS console.

-- In the left-side navigation pane, select .
+- In the left-side navigation pane, choose .

-- Select a region and zone.
+- Select a region and a zone.